 The closed-cell spray foam offers the highest insulation value of R-6 per inch.
 It is set to completely coat the corrugated part of the steel.
 This may be the best type of insulation as there is no room for moisture condensation unlike for fiberglass and polystyrene.

 Thermal insulation is an electrical method of insulation that used machines meant to warm up the room.
 They also do a good job when it comes to taking care of the climatic changes in the shipping container.

-This one is more like mud.
-It has a smooth and nice finishing to it and best for permanent structures.
+- Drywall: This one is more like mud.
+It has a smooth and nice finishing to it and is best for permanent structures.

 - Fiberglass Reinforced Panels

 Aluminum and steel sheets may not need to be insulated where the climate changes may not be as severe.
 But these wall panels can be used in rooms that are not frequently used—for instance, storage facilities.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.